supermarsx/autogithubpullmerge/docs/usage_summary.md

 pull request has been merged or closed.
 The cleanup is integrated into the normal pull request workflow so branches disappear once they are no longer needed.

+### Heuristic Stray Detection

+When `--heuristic-stray-detection` (or the `heuristic_stray_detection` configuration key) is enabled the poller compares each branch against the repository's default branch and inspects recent commit activity.
+Branches that are fully merged, fall behind without unique commits, or have gone stale are flagged as stray in the summary output.
+The additional context requires a handful of extra API calls per branch scan.

 ### Purge-Only Mode